 We aim to provide the best possible service, but if something has gone wrong, we want to hear from you.

-We are proud of the standard of service that we provide, on occasions things do not go according to plan, we regard such situations very seriously and if you are not satisfied please follow the procedure outlined below.
+We are proud of the standard of service that we provide; on occasions though, things do not go according to plan.
+We regard such situations very seriously and if you are not satisfied then please follow the procedure outlined below.
 Our procedure is designed to be simple and clear to ensure that any complaint received is considered as swiftly as possible and achieves a satisfactory outcome.

 We are committed to ensuring that nobody is disadvantaged in making a complaint because of a disability or impairment.
 If you would like this information in a different format or any other help, please phone us on 020 7933 8855 and ask to speak to the Senior Clerk, Chris Emmings.